Showing posts with label Agatha Christie. Show all posts

 I read the first book in this series with Battle as the investigating officer, The Secret of Chimneys.
 I have yet to read the rest.
 Or maybe I have but forgotten.

 Lady Eileen Brent or Bundle to her family and friends, leads the investigation.
-Her parents own the Chimneys who are renting it to a Mr. Owen Coote and his wife Maria.
+Her parents who own the Chimneys are renting it to a Mr. Owen Coote and his wife Maria.
 Bundle wasn't at the party in that house when one of her friends died of overdose but is actually a murder.
 Another friend died a few days later from a gun shot wound.
 Bundle thought she ran him over with her car and the dying boy said a few words that made her start her own investigations with the help of her friends.

 I like the unexpected very enjoyable twist and also the humor throughout specially the brief appearances of Bundle's father.
 The part where an older man (late 20s or early 30s), Lord George Lomax, who works at the Foreign Office, suddenly thinks of Bundle as a wife material.
 His marriage proposal is so funny and awkward that reminded me of Mr. Collins asking Lizzy Bennet to be his wife.
 Bundle turned him down because she likes one of her friends.
 There certainly is some romance going on in this short novel.
 The theme (secret societies, international intrigues, theft) and young female character as main protagonist have similarities to a few of Patricia Wentworth's stand alone novels.